spak9/mmkv_visualizer/README.md

 ## Roadmap

-- Expose more metadata, such as whether database size was found, or if it's a best effort approach
+- [ ] Expose more metadata: whether database size was found, or if it's a best effort approach, file is empty, file is probablistically encrypted.
-- Enable decryption with user input of encryption key
+- [ ] Enable decryption with user input of encryption key